 About 3 in 5 people who have a subarachnoid haemorrhage will die within two weeks and half of those who survive are left with severe brain damage and disability.

 Read more about the symptoms of a brain aneurysm.

 A ruptured brain aneurysm is a medical emergency.
 If you suspect that you or someone in your care has had a ruptured brain aneurysm, call 999 immediately and ask for an ambulance.

-Exactly what causes the wall of affected blood vessels to weaken is still unclear though a number of risk factors have been identified.
+Exactly what causes the wall of affected blood vessels to weaken is still unclear, although risk factors have been identified including:

 In some cases, an aneurysm may develop because there was a weakness in the walls of the blood vessels at birth.

-Read more about the possible risk factors and causes of aneurysms.
+Read more about the causes of brain aneurysms.

 Who is affected